CameraKit/camerakit-android/README.md

   - `PICTURE_MODE_QUALITY`: an image captured normally using the camera APIs.
   - `PICTURE_MODE_SPEED`: a freeze frame of the `CameraView` preview (similar to SnapChat and Instagram) for devices with slower cameras.
   - Automatic picture mode determination based on measured speed.
+- Built-in tap to focus and auto focus.

 ## Setup